<?xml version="1.0" encoding="utf-8"?>

 Simplified wireflow

-Simplified wireflows allow you to take a more abstract approach, diagraming the flow using smaller screen representations.
-This type of simplified wireflow is something of a hybrid between a task flow and a regular wireflow.
-Instead of creating custom wireframes for different screens, you basically create a task flow illustrated with symbols representing different screen types.
+Simplified wireflows take a more abstract approach, diagramming the flow using smaller screen representations.
+This hybrid method sits between a task flow and a full wireflow, using symbols to represent different screen types instead of detailed wireframes.

 Exercise #6